Coverage Gaps vs. Lapses: What's the Difference?

 What counts as a coverage gap in car insurance?

 A coverage gap is any period during which you do not have an active car insurance policy.
 This includes time between switching insurers, after a policy cancellation due to non-payment, or after selling a vehicle without immediately insuring a new one.
 Even a single day without coverage technically counts as a gap.
-Insurers typically pay more attention to gaps of 30 days or longer.
+Insurers typically pay more attention to gaps of 30 days or longer, which is when formal surcharges usually kick in.

 What is the difference between a coverage gap and a coverage lapse?